Recovering from a hysterectomy

 If your job doesn't involve manual work or heavy lifting, it may be possible to return after four to eight weeks.

 Don't drive until you're comfortable wearing a seatbelt and can safely perform an emergency stop.

 This can be anything from three to eight weeks after your operation.
 You may want to check with your GP that you are fit to drive before you start.

 Some car insurance companies require a certificate from a GP stating that you're fit to drive.
 Check this with your car insurance company.

 Exercise and lifting

-After having a hysterectomy, the hospital where you were treated should give you information and advice about suitable forms of exercise while you recover.
+After a hysterectomy, the hospital where you were treated should give you information and advice about suitable forms of exercise while you recover.

 Don't lift any heavy objects during your recovery period.
-If you have to lift light objects, make sure that your knees are bent and your back is straight.
+If you have to lift light objects, make sure your knees are bent and your back is straight.

 At this point, studies show that pain during sex is reduced and that strength of orgasm, libido and sexual activity all improve after a hysterectomy.